FNNDSC/pl-fshack/README.rst

     CLI flag.
 This file is specified relative to the explicitly provided positional CLI <outputDir>.

-    Note that the <outputFile> string is used to prepend many of the CLI -stdout -stderr and -returncode filenames.
+    Also note that the <outputFile> string is used to prepend many of the CLI -stdout -stderr and -returncode filenames.

     [-e|--exec <commandToExec>]